Incorporating a company requires careful planning. This article provides a step-by-step guide on how to…

 How to Deregister a Company in Australia

 You may find that you want to deregister a company in Australia, but how does company deregistration work?
-This article explains how to deregister a company
+This article goes through the steps.

 If your company is no longer trading you may conclude that you want to deregister it, especially if you’re not doing anything with it.
-Deregistering a company terminates its existence as a legal entity, which means you’ll no longer need to pay ongoing fees associated with it.
+Deregistering a company terminates its existence as a legal entity, which means you’ll no longer need to pay ongoing fees associated with running the company.

 If you choose to deregister a company, the company will no longer be able to take any action in its own right.
 Company officers associated with a deregistered company have no obligations to it, and are only required to maintain its records for a minimum of three years subsequent to deregistration.